Associate in Applied Science Degree

 3. *A composite score of 17 or above on the ACT or composite score of 910 (V + M) or above on the SAT is required.
 In addition, a minimum ACT score of 19 or a minimum SAT score of 460 in the area of Math is required by WVNCC.
 If these minimums are NOT met, students will be required to take the COMPASS Assessment Test to determine their Math placement.
 For testing information, please go to www.actstudent.org or www.collegeboard.org.

-5. THREE reference forms MUST be completed and turned into the Admissions Office. *Forms must be downloaded and printed from the link in the left hand column of this page, or they can be obtained from the Program Director.
+5. THREE reference forms MUST be completed and turned into the Admissions Office. *Forms must be downloaded and printed from here, or they can be obtained from the Program Director.
 Personal reference letters are accepted, but the three required reference forms MUST be completed and submitted, as well.

 WVNCC Radiography Program Mission Statement: The WVNCC Radiography Program provides a complete educational experience in a professional and caring environment.
 Our mission is adhered to strictly by the Program Faculty, College and Clinical Staff, as well as the students.
 The entire program is committed to excellence in all aspects of the didactic and clinical education of mature, professionals who are seeking to become Radiologic Technologists.